-One of my favorite quotes about self-care comes from my friend and colleague Annie Wright, a Licensed Marriage and Family Therapist who runs Annie Wright Psychotherapy, based in Berkeley.
-“Self-care doesn’t always look like sleep, yoga or green juice,” she often says.
+One of my favorite quotes about self-care comes from my friend and colleague Annie Wright, a licensed marriage and family therapist who runs Annie Wright Psychotherapy, based in Berkeley.
+“Self-care doesn’t always look like sleep, yoga, or green juice,” she often says.
 And she is SO right.

-Maybe it starts to feel like a chore because so many people keep telling you to “take care of you”.
+Maybe it starts to feel like a chore because so many people keep telling you to “take care of you.”
 Or maybe self-care feels silly or selfish, like your time could be better spent checking items off your to-do list.

 I get it.
 We’re all busy.
-But look: if you don’t make time for you, nobody else will.
+But look: If you don’t make time for you, nobody else will.
 You’re in the driver’s seat on this one.
 And I guarantee that one hour a week (at least) dedicated just to you is not too much to invest in yourself.

-But, how to fill the time?
+How to fill the time?
 We’ve got you covered.

 I hope you like it.
+Download it here.